saucelabs/sauce-docs/docs/error-reporting/platform-integrations/coresnap/integrating.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

-This section will guide you through integrating Backtrace for system-wide core dump analysis with Coresnap, our core dump aggregation service.
+This section guides you through integrating Backtrace for system-wide core dump analysis with Coresnap, our core dump aggregation service.
 Coresnap is lightweight and non-intrusive to applications when idle.

 Coresnap is the Backtrace service that automatically processes coredumps on the machine where it is installed.
 By default, Coresnap generates Backtrace snapshots from coredumps on the system and sends them to the object store.
 For those integrating via C/C++ applications, this is the recommended approach.